codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Kelly!
 This was added on June 24, 2025 (◕ܫ◕)

 Hi, my name is Candy!
 This was added on 24-06-2025 👑

+Hi, my name is xiaofanwindy!
+This was added on 25-06-2025 😎